filecoin-project/specs/signatures.md

 ```

-[TODO: add notes on point compression and effect on serialization once a standard has been set]
+This spec will assume ZK-Crypto [point compression and formatting](https://github.com/zkcrypto/pairing/tree/master/src/bls12_381#serialization) until a standard has been set.

 ## Signing a Message